 3. Businesses must currently be operating or have a clear plan to re-open once the State of California permits the re-opening of the business

 4. Business must be impacted by COVID-19 and the health and safety restrictions such as business interruptions or business closures incurred as a result of the COVID-19 pandemic

-6. Business must be able to provide acceptable form of government-issued photo ID
+6. Businesses must be able to provide an acceptable form of government-issued photo ID

 7. Applicants with multiple business entities, franchises, locations, etc. are not eligible for multiple grants and are only allowed to apply once using their eligible small business with the highest revenue